WordPress/secure-custom-fields/docs/code-reference/blocks-file.md

 * @since ACF 6.3
 * @param string $content The content saved for the post.
 * @return array An array containing the field values that need to be saved.

+## `acf_inline_toolbar_editing_attrs()`

+Helper function that returns the HTML attributes required for toolbar inline editing as a string, escaped and ready for output.

+* Required.
+A list of the fields, each of which will be displayed in the popup toolbar.
+Each field can be passed as one of the following.
+  * A string (e.g. `'my_field_name'`)
+  * An associative array with specific keys:

+* @type string  $field_name  The name of the field to display in the toolbar.
+* @type string  $field_icon  An html tag, can be an svg, to be used as the toolbar icon.
+If not passed, the icon of the first field will be used.
+* @type string  $field_label A string to use as the label for the button in the toolbar.
+* @type boolean $use_expanded_editor Default is false, which opens the field in the popover.
+Set to true to open in the expanded editor.
+* @type string  $popover_min_width Enter the CSS width value to use for the popover.
+Default is "300px".
+* @param array $fields List of fields.
+* @param array $args   Additional options controlling toolbar display and behavior.
+* @type string $toolbar_icon  Optional.
+An html tag, can be an svg, to be used as the toolbar icon.
+If not passed, the icon of the first field will be used.
+* @type string $toolbar_title Optional.
+A string to be used as the toolbar title.
+If not passed, the name of the first field will be used.
+* @type string $uid           Optional.
+A unique identifier that isn't used by any other inline fields in this block.
+Pass if you have 2 elements that conflict.
+* @return string A string containing the attributes.

+## `acf_inline_text_editing_attrs()`

+Helper function that returns the HTML attributes required for inline text editing as a string, escaped and ready for output.

+* @param string $field_name A string which is the name of the field to update when the user types into the HTML element.
+* @param array  $args       Array {
+Optional.
+An array of additional args which can control how the popover identifier is displayed.
+* @type string $toolbar_icon  Optional.
+An html tag, can be an svg, to be used as the toolbar icon.
+If not passed, the icon of the first field will be used.
+* @type string $toolbar_title Optional.
+A string to be used as the toolbar title.
+If not passed, the name of the first field will be used.
+* @type string $placeholder   Optional.
+Optional.
+A string which will be used as the placeholder in the typable text area.
+}
+* @return string A string containing the attributes.

+## `acf_process_block_toolbar_fields()`

+This function prepares a fields array for being localized and used on the frontend as block toolbar fields.

+* Required.
+A list of the fields, each of which will be displayed in the popup toolbar.
+Each field can be passed as one of the following.
+  * A string (e.g. `'my_field_name'`)
+  * An associative array with specific keys:

+* @type string $field_name  The name of the field to display in the toolbar.
+* @type string $field_icon  An html tag, can be an svg, to be used as the toolbar icon.
+If not passed, the icon of the first field will be used.
+* @type string $field_label A string to use as the label for the button in the toolbar.
+* @param array $fields List of fields.
+* @return array The array of fields, prepared for JS localization.

+## `acf_inline_editing_field_is_empty()`

+Helper function for block render templates to check if an acf field has a value.
+This is relevant when autoInlineEditing is enabled for a block, because empty fields will have acf_auto_inline_editing_field_name_ + field_name as their value if they are empty.

+* @param string $field_name Field name.
+* @return boolean True if the field is empty, false if it has a value.

 ---